chandley/chandley.github.io/chrisblog/content/recipe/draft-service.md

 And whether or not it is clear to you, no doubt the universe is unfolding as it should.
 Therefore be at peace with God, whatever you conceive Him to be.
 And whatever your labors and aspirations, in the noisy confusion of life, keep peace in your soul.
 With all its sham, drudgery and broken dreams, it is still a beautiful world.
 Be cheerful.
 Strive to be happy.

+### Music (Harp)

+### Reading
+##### Immortality (read by Hillary)
+*by Clare Horner*

+Do not stand By my grave, and weep.
+I am not there, I do not sleep—
+I am the thousand winds that blow
+I am the diamond glints in snow
+I am the sunlight on ripened grain,
+I am the gentle, autumn rain.
+As you awake with morning's hush,
+I am the swift, up-flinging rush
+Of quiet birds in circling flight,
+I am the day transcending night.
+Do not stand
+By my grave, and cry—
+I am not there,
+I did not die.

+### Hymn
+##### Tell out my soul
+*by Timothy Dudley-Smith*

+Tell out, my soul, the greatness of the Lord!
+Unnumbered blessings give my spirit voice;
+tender to me the promise of his word – in God my Saviour shall my heart rejoice.

+Tell out, my soul, the greatness of his name!
+Make known his might, the deeds his arm has done;
+his mercy sure, from age to age the same – his holy name: the Lord, the Mighty One.

+Tell out, my soul, the greatness of his might!
+Powers and dominions lay their glory by;
+proud hearts and stubborn wills are put to flight, the hungry fed, the humble lifted high.

+Tell out, my soul, the glories of his word!
+Firm is his promise, and his mercy sure: tell out, my soul, the greatness of the Lord to children’s children and for evermore!

 ### The Irish Blessing

 May the road rise to meet you,